If any film in all of American cinema is connected with the great state of Georgia, it’s Gone with the Wind (1939).

 The readers of Oz know that this exponential growth and top-tier recognition doesn’t merely happen.
 Dorothy can click her heels all day long, but it’s not wishing that brings film and TV to Georgia.
 That coveted prominence in the entertainment arts must be cultivated and pursued, through infrastructure, innovative services that provide a competitive advantage, and educational depth and breadth that guarantee the best-prepared film and TV graduates for the industry.

-While we're talking trends in film and TV production, one of the big demands right now is the need for content mobility across screens.
+While we’re talking trends in film and TV production, one of the big demands right now is the need for content mobility across screens.
 What does a great binge-worthy series look like on a tablet?
 A phone?
 A watch?
 Bathroom mirrors have TV screens built into them; how will content presentation affect the viewing experience?
-Georgia is addressing these questions in the classroom, right now.
+SCAD has positioned itself as the preeminent source of knowledge in film and TV production, in part, by addressing these questions in the classroom, right now.

-From Savannah to Atlanta, Georgia is no longer a good place to make movies and TV—it's the place.
+From Savannah to Atlanta, Georgia is no longer a good place to make movies and TV—it’s the place.
 Georgia is the burgeoning frontier for storytelling on big and small screens.
 The personalization of the viewing experience—whether in binge or snippet—requires consideration of time, place, and individual preference.
-It’s all about user experience (UX).
+It’s all about user experience (UX), and SCAD is the only university Google has partnered with to create and offer a degree program in UX.

-screened its second season premiere in Georgia with us.
-That's about as farm-totable as it gets, in the TV industry.
-Several other spectacular shows—Amazon's Z: The Beginning of Everything (starring Christina Ricci), Fox's Star (created by Lee Daniels), 24: Legacy (a spinoff of the beloved Jack Bauer saga), and CBS’s MacGyver (a reimagining of the classic series)—were all filmed right here in Georgia as well.
+This week, as we celebrate SCAD aTVfest 2017, I think we can all agree: Georgia also means show-business.
+Over the next few days, audiences will see the Spotlight Award won by the cast and creative team behind WGN’s hit Underground, a series set in Georgia, shot in Georgia, and screening its second season premiere in Georgia, at SCAD aTVfest.
+That’s about as farm-to-table as it gets, in the TV industry.
+Several other spectacular shows—Amazon’s Z: The Beginning of Everything (starring Christina Ricci), Fox’s Star (created by Lee Daniels), 24: Legacy (a spinoff of the beloved Jack Bauer saga), and CBS’s MacGyver (a reimagining of the classic series)—were all filmed right here in Georgia and are featured at SCAD aTVfest.